Josko/aura-bot/README.md

 Windows users can build by:

-	... cd to the boost directory...
+	... cd to the boost directory
 	bootstrap
 	bjam date_time filesystem system link=static threading=multi variant=release

-Then move the library files from the bin.v2 folder to `~/aura-bot/ghost/boost/lib` (create the folder if it doesn't exist).
+Then move the library files from the bin.v2 folder to `~/aura-bot/aura/boost/lib` (create the folder if it doesn't exist).

 **Linux**